sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 Please point out errors if any.
-Thanks beforehand.
+Thanks in advance.

 check p10 whether the ideas of each chapter are mastered.
 (Next: Data mining)